 Location & Directions

 Unfortunately, if you’re taking a rideshare service like Uber or Lyft, your driver can’t drop you off on Las Vegas Blvd.
-But you can still get dropped off super close to FlyOver!
+But you can still get dropped off close by.

-Just ask your driver to let you out on MGM Rd and walk up to Las Vegas Blvd from there.
+Just ask your driver to let you out on MGM Rd and walk up to Las Vegas Blvd.
 Then, turn right, and the entrance will be a few steps ahead.

 For guests that are driving, there’s parking next door in the Showcase Mall Parking Garage.
 You’ll find lots of available spaces in this self-park facility, too.

 But you’ll have to pay to park here, and the rates aren’t the cheapest either.
 They are pretty consistent, though, with what you’ll find around town.

 The Showcase Parking Garage is also super easy to find.
 From Las Vegas Blvd, just look for the Ross sign next to FlyOver.
 This is where you’ll turn into the garage.

 Showcase Mall Parking Garage Rates

-The following rates are the current non-event prices for parking at the Showcase Mall Garage.
+The following rates are the non-event prices for parking at the Showcase Mall Garage.
+Rates are subject to change.

 - First 2 hours: $12.00